Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 42 (OCR) ---

-$3,000,000.00 in the aggregate, or such other coverage amounts as prescribed by applicable Regulatory Requirements and consented to aa Provider shall maintain general liability insurance covering Provider's premises, insuring Provider against any claim of loss, liability, or damage caused by or arising out of the condition or alleged condition of said premises, or the furniture, fixtures, appliances, or equipment located therein, and if Provider operates motor vehicles
+$3,000,000.00 in the aggregate, or such other coverage amounts as prescribed by applicable Regulatory Requirements and consented to > Provider shall maintain general liability insurance covering Provider's premises, insuring Provider against any claim of loss, liability, or damage caused by or arising out of the condition or alleged condition of said premises, or the furniture, fixtures, appliances, or equipment located therein, and if Provider operates motor vehicles